What the law means for you

 Grandfathered health plans

 Parts of the ACA don’t apply to some health plans.
 They are known as grandfathered health plans.
 These plans must have been offered before March 2010.
-They also must not have changed in ways that substantially:
+They also must not have changed in certain ways, including:

 Certain other changes will also affect a plan’s grandfathered status.

-Your insurer must let you know if you have a grandfathered plan.
+Your insurer or employer must let you know if you have a grandfathered plan.

 Grandfathered plans do have to comply with some provisions of the ACA.